 Unexpected installation halts

 Note: You are currently viewing documentation for Moodle 2.6.
-Up-to-date documentation for the latest stable version is available here: Unexpected installation halts.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Unexpected installation halts.

 Sometimes the installation will hang when setting up tables, where only half the page displayed in the browser and/or other outputs are removed.
 Examples and causes are: